SS Morro Castle (1930): Recovery efforts on shore

 As telephone communication and radio stations spread news of the disaster along the New Jersey coast, local citizens assembled on the coastline to assist the injured, retrieve the dead and try to unite families that had been scattered among different rescue boats that landed on the beaches.
 By mid-morning, Morro Castle was totally abandoned and its burning hull drifted ashore, coming to a stop late that afternoon in shallow water off Asbury Park, at almost the exact spot where the New Era had wrecked in 1854.
-Fires continued to smolder on board for the next two days and, in the end, 135 passengers and crew (out of a total of 549) were lost.
+Fires continued to smoulder on board for the next two days and, in the end, 135 passengers and crew (out of a total of 549) were lost.

 Morro Castle was declared a total loss, and its charred hulk was finally towed away from the Asbury Park shoreline on March 14, 1935.
 According to one account, it later started settling by the stern and sank while being towed and had to be refloated.
 (Other accounts have it that the ship was towed without any issues).
 Regardless, it was towed to Gravesend Bay and then to Baltimore on March 29, 1935, where it was scrapped.

 In the intervening months, because of its proximity to the Asbury Park Boardwalk and the adjacent Asbury Park Convention Hall pier, from which it was possible to wade out and touch the wreck with one's hands, the wreck was treated as a destination for sightseeing trips, complete with stamped penny souvenirs and postcards for sale.